-26. Exception handling: Advantages, system exceptions, application exceptions, your own exceptions, exception rethrow, best practices, examples
+26. Exception handling: Advantages, system exceptions, application exceptions, custom exceptions, exception rethrow, examples.

+Lecture schedule

 Education week Topic

+Midterm requirements

+Midterm Test Scheduling

+Education week Topic

+Midterm grade calculation methods

+Method of replacement

+Type of exam

-Midterm requirements Midterm Test Scheduling Education Topic week Midterm grade calculation methods Method of replacement Type of exam The exam has two parts: First part: a test based on software design and development via moodle.
-Second part: test questions via moodle and full answers to questions relating engineering topics, including the solution of problems and theoretical issues.
-During this second part of the exam, the students should download the questions in a .doc file; they should enter their solutions into the file and then, saved as pdf, they should upload it to the moodle.
-There is a break between the first and the second part.
-Exam grade calculation methods The student must achieve an overall 50 % at the comprehensive exam, but at least 40 % at engineering and 40 % at software design and development part. failed (1)0-50%51-63% satisfactory (2)64-75% average (3)76-87% good(4)88-100% excellent (5)You may be exempted from the Comprehensive exam if you have at least grade 4 of each of the following subjects • Software design and development I (NIXSF1EBNE) • Software design and development II (NIXSF2EBNE) • Digital systems (NIXDR0EBNE) • Electronics (NIEEL0EBNE) References Obligatory: Recommended: Recommended Literature to the Software design and development part: Cormen, Leiserson, Rivest, Stein: Introduction to Algorithms.
+In case of a regular exam: The exam has two parts: First part (35 minutes): an entry test based on software design and development.
+Second part (75 minutes, short break, 75 minutes again): full answers to questions related to the topics listed above, including the solution of problems as well as theoretical issues.
+If you achieve less than 50 In the case of an online exam: The exam has two parts: First part: an online test based on software design and development in Moodle.
+Second part: test questions in Moodle and full answers to questions relating engineering topics, including the solution of problems and theoretical issues.
+During this second part of the exam, the students should download the questions in a .doc file; they should enter their solutions into the file and then, saved as .pdf, they should upload it to the Moodle.
+You must achieve an overall 50

+The final grade is calculated as the average results of the two parts.

+Exam grade calculation methods

+You must pass the entry test, and achieve an overall 50

+It is not possible to take any previous results into account.

+Results are converted to grades for both parts based on the followings.

+$\begin{array}{ c c c }\hline 0-50\% & {\rm failed} \ (1) \\ 51-63\% & {\rm satisfactory} \ (2) \\ 64-75\% & {\rm average} \ (3) \\ 76-87\% & {\rm good} \ (4) \\ 88-100\% & {\rm excellent} \ (5) \end{array}$

+In case you passed the entry test, you may be exempted from writing the second part if the following criteria are met: - You have at least a grade of 4.00 (without any rounding) in Software design and development I (NIXSF1EBNE) and Software design and development II (NIXSF2EBNE) on average, - You have at least a grade of 4.00 (without any rounding) in Digital systems (NIXDR0EBNE) and Electronics (NIEEL0EBNE) on average.

+In this case, the final grade of the Comprehensive exam is: - good (4), if $4.00 \leq \text{mean}$ of the grades above < 4.50 - excellent (5) if $4.50 \leq \text{mean}$ of the grades above ≤ 5.00

+It is not possible to be exempted in case of any accreditation of subjects from previous studies.

+References

+Obligatory:

+Recommended:

+Recommended Literature to the Software design and development part:

+Cormen, Leiserson, Rivest, Stein: Introduction to Algorithms.
 Third edition.

 Others: